Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dengue fever incidence is on the rise globally, with the number of cases recorded by the WHO having risen to 4.2 million, an eight-fold increase since 2000.
 This year, dengue cases have surged in Europe, while Peru has declared a state of emergency in most regions.

-The WHO has previously warned that dengue is the world's fastest-spreading tropical disease and a "pandemic threat".
+The WHO has previously warned that dengue is the world's fastest-spreading tropical disease and poses a "pandemic threat".

 "The trend of dengue cases is increasing at a worrying rate, especially in Asian countries such as Malaysia, the Philippines has recorded more than 50,000 cases and more than 20,000 cases are also recorded in Vietnam and Thailand.
-Asia accounts for about 70% of global dengue cases," said Dr. Raman Velayudhan, an expert at the WHO's tropical disease control department.
+Asia accounts for about 70% of the global dengue cases," said Dr. Raman Velayudhan, an expert at the WHO's tropical disease control department.

 At the same time, Mr. Velayudhan also said that about half the world's population is now at risk of the disease.
 He pointed out that cases reported to WHO reached an all-time high in 2019 with 5.2 million cases in 129 countries.
 This year, the world is on track to record more than 4 million cases, depending mainly on the Asian monsoon season.